How to get rid of Cystitis

 Preventing Cystitis

 Firstly, it's worth understanding how cystitis is caused to understand how to avoid it.
-It's far easier to avoid getting cystitis than to get rid of it.
+It's far easier to prevent cystitis than to treat it.

-If you have unfortunately contracted cystitis regardless, you can try the following.
+If you have unfortunately contracted cystitis, you can try the following.

 Flush Out the Infection

-As cystitis is most commonly caused by bacteria inside the urethra, removing or “flushing out” the bacteria, to rid yourself of infection, is the first step.
+As cystitis is most commonly caused by bacteria inside the urethra, removing or “flushing out” the bacteria to rid yourself of the infection is the first step.

 This includes drinking plenty of water throughout the day, as well as emptying the bladder fully.
 Avoid waiting to urinate, as this can allow the bacteria to multiply and prolong the infection.